Disabilities Support Services

 - Career counseling

-Instructional support services as required
+- Instructional support services as required, such as:

 - Testing accommodations

-- Approval to tape lectures
+- Approval to record lectures

 Differences between high school and college